tatyanade/Embroidery/README.md

 ![loading_bobbin](./images/load_bobbin.PNG)

+**Note: Be sure that the bobbin is inserted with the thread wound counterclockwise**

 1. Open the bobbin cover by pushing the release button to the right (A).
 Remove the cover (B).
 2. Insert the bobbin in the bobbin case with the thread running in a counterclockwise direction.
 3. With a finger held gently on top of the bobbin, pull the thread into notch (C).
 Then pull the thread at arrow